 The news spread quickly on Saturday (3 March) that the Black September guerrillas in Khartoum had killed United States ambassador Cleo Noel.

-The news spread quickly on Saturday (3 March) that the Black September guerrillas in Khartoum had killed United States ambassador Cleo Noel.
+Background: The news spread quickly on Saturday (3 March) that the Black September guerrillas in Khartoum had killed United States ambassador Cleo Noel.
 United States Charge D'Affaires Curtis Moore and Belgian Charge D'Affaires Guy Eid.

 The three diplomats were killed at about nine p.m.
 Beirut time when newsmen in the area heard a burst of shots from the Saudi Arabian Embassy, where the envoys had been held hostage with two other diplomats since Thursday night (1 March).